KMXD

-KMXD (100.5 FM) is a radio station broadcasting a talk format. licensed to Monroe, Utah, United States.
+KMXD (100.5 FM) is a radio station broadcasting a talk format, licensed to Monroe, Utah.
 The station is owned by Sanpete County Broadcasting Co.

 KMXD's primary format is Talk, which is simulcast with its sister AM station, KVSC (980 AM), creating the branding "KVSC 980 AM & 100.5 FM."
 The station's programming is affiliated with Westwood One.

 KMXD's sister station KMGR, which is carried on its HD2 channel, was involved in a significant shuffle of radio stations in the Salt Lake City market in 2016 and 2017.

 KMXD started as a construction permit in 2005, earning its license to cover in 2008.